mksadoughi/pybearing/README.md

 dir_data = 'D:\Dropboxfiles\Dropbox\Github_codes\Bearing fault detection\data.npy'
 ```
 Data should have the standard shape of (n by m), where n is the number of samples, the first m-2 columns are the
-actual vibraton signal, the (m-1)th column is the average speed of the bearing in Hz and the last column is the label of data. label 1 is for the faulty bearing and label 0 is for the healthy bearing condition.
+actual vibration signal, the (m-1)th column is the average speed of the bearing in Hz and the last column is the label of data. label 1 is for the faulty bearing and label 0 is for the healthy bearing condition.

 ```python
 import numpy as np